 Photos © The Merrythought

-Air plants are perfect for a person who thinks he /she can’t grow anything, not even a houseplant.
-If you’re still not convinced if this plant is something for you and want to know more, please visit Air Plant Design Studio.
-Here you’ll find a lot of info and a great variety of air plants.
+Air plants are perfect for a person who thinks he/she can’t grow anything, not even a houseplant.
+Maybe you’re still not convinced if this plant is something for you and want to know more.
+Well, I’ve found a great article about how to care for air plants with a lot of info.
 Hope you’re just as enthusiastic as I’m about having a go at creating my own hanging bottle vase with an air plant.

 Design by The Merrythought | Facebook | Found on Poppytalk | Tutorial